October 2019 – March 2024

 Highly flexible slender structures like yarns, cables, hoses or ropes are essential parts of high-performance engineering systems.
 The complex response of such structures in real operational conditions is far beyond the capabilities of current modelling tools that are at the core of modern product development cycles.

 Addressing this requires a new generation of brilliant scientists.
-Marie Skłodowska-Curie funding of the THREAD project will bring together young mechanical engineers and mathematicians who will develop mechanical models and numerical methods for designing highly flexible slender structures, and support the development of future virtual prototyping tools for products where such structures have a key role in functional system performance.
+From October 2019 to March 2024, Marie Skłodowska-Curie funding of the THREAD project brought together young mechanical engineers and mathematicians to develop mechanical models and numerical methods for designing highly flexible slender structures, and to support the development of future virtual prototyping tools for products where such structures have a key role in functional system performance.

-THREAD is a unique network of universities, research organisations and industry which by addressing fundamental modelling problems will ultimately enable the field to better meet the needs of different industries.
-A group of 14 Early Stage Researchers (ESRs) will receive comprehensive training covering state-of-the-art research topics along the modeling of highly flexible slender structures for industrial applications (see below) as well as valuable transferable skills.
-They will benefit from close cooperation with twelve industrial partner organisations implementing a comprehensive programme of research secondments and contributing their experience.
+THREAD was a unique network of universities, research organisations and industry which by addressing fundamental modelling problems enabled the field to better meet the needs of different industries.
+A group of 14 Early Stage Researchers (ESRs) received comprehensive training covering state-of-the-art research topics along the modelling of highly flexible slender structures for industrial applications (see below) as well as valuable transferable skills.
+They benefitted from close cooperation with twelve industrial partner organisations implementing a comprehensive programme of research secondments and contributing their experience.

 THREAD addresses nine major industrial challenges in various fields.
 Every participating organisation contributes to one or several challenges, and each challenge is addressed by a team involving at least one academic and one non-academic partner.
 In her/his individual project, each ESR will thus be able to gain insight into both current industrial applications and the related pressing scientific challenges.